-There has been little analysis in the literature that quantifies the pros and cons of common-range and variable-range transmission control on the physical and network layer connectivity.
-In this paper, we provide new insights beyond the literature that strongly support the development of new variable-range transmission-based routing protocols.
+There has been little analysis in the literature that quantifies the pros and cons of common-range and variablerange transmission control on the physical and network layer connectivity.
+In this paper, we provide new insights beyond the literature that strongly support the development of new variable-range transmission based routing protocols.
 Our results indicate that a variable-range transmission approach can outperform a common-range transmission approach in terms of power savings and increased capacity.
 We derive an asymptotic expression for the computation of the average variable-range transmission and traffic capacity in wireless ad hoc networks.
-We show that the use of a variable-range transmission-based routing protocol uses lower transmission power and increases capacity compared with common-range transmission approaches.
-We also derive expressions for the route-discovery and maintenance phases of an ideal on-demand routing protocol.
+We show that the use of a variable-range transmission based routing protocol uses lower transmission power and increases capacity compared with common-range transmission approaches.
+We also derive expressions for the routediscovery and maintenance phases of an ideal on-demand routing protocol.
 We show that there is an optimum setting for the transmission range, not necessarily the minimum, which maximizes the capacity available to nodes in the presence of node mobility.
-These results motivate the need to study, design, implement, and analyze new routing protocols based on variablerange transmission approaches that can exploit the theoretical power savings and improve capacity indicated by the results presented in this paper.
+These results motivate the need to study, design, implement and analysis new routing protocols based on variable-range transmission approaches can exploit the theoretical power savings and improved capacity indicated by the results presented in this paper.